AbrahamNeme/AutomaticSkeletonMarkerRelation/README.md

 #### OpenARK Datasets

-The `demo.exe` is utilizing datasets in form of the OpenARK Datasets.
+The `demo.exe` is utilizing datasets in form of the OpenARK datasets.

-Download and extract the [OpenARK-Dataset](https://github.com/sxyu/OpenARK-Deps/releases/download/0.0.1/avatar-dataset.zip) to the directory `data/avatar-dataset`
+Download and extract the [OpenARK-Dataset](https://github.com/sxyu/OpenARK-Deps/releases/download/0.0.1/avatar-dataset.zip) to the directory `data/avatar-dataset`.

 ### Build

-Make sure you are inside the root directory of you project.
+Make sure you are inside the root directory of your project.
 Replace the path to vcpkg in the following command:

 ```bash
 cmake -B build -S . -DCMAKE_TOOLCHAIN_FILE=C:\path\to\vcpkg\scripts\buildsystems\vcpkg.cmake